 Internal hemorrhoids are located above the dentate line and are lined by rectal mucosa.
 Hemorrhoids typically occur in the right anterior, right posterior, and left lateral zones.
 They occur in adults and children.

 Hemorrhoids are often asymptomatic, or they may simply protrude.
-Pruritus ani Pruritus Ani (Anal Itching) The perianal skin tends to itch, which can result from numerous causes (see Table: Some Causes of Pruritus Ani).
+Pruritus ani Pruritus Ani (Anal Itching) The perianal skin tends to itch, which can result from numerous causes (see table ).
 This condition is also known as pruritus ani.
-Occasionally, the irritation is... read more is not commonly caused by hemorrhoids unless they are significantly prolapsed.
+Occasionally, the irritation is misinterpreted by the patient... read more is not commonly caused by hemorrhoids unless they are significantly prolapsed.

 External hemorrhoids may become thrombosed, resulting in a painful, purplish swelling.
 Rarely, they ulcerate and cause minor bleeding.
 Cleansing the anal region may be difficult.